3D aperture-engineered diffractive neural networks for super-resolution electromagnetic wave computing

 Given the separated channels and known focusing power gains $|\tilde{\sigma}_{i}|^2$, $i = k+1, \dots, k+m$, the average power of the detected signal at each angle can be represented as $P_y(\theta_i) = |\tilde{\sigma}_{i}|^2 P_s(\theta_i)$, where $P_s(\theta_i)$ denotes the average power of the incident signal.
 Therefore, the number of sources is determined by applying a threshold to $P_y(\theta_i)$.
 The DOA estimation is implicitly performed via the indices of the suprathreshold $P_y(\theta_i)$ values, which correspond to the target angles.
 Furthermore, the beam focusing gains substantially enhance the signal-to-noise ratio (SNR) and maximizes the channel communication capacity:

 where $B_i, P_y(\theta_i)$, and $P_{\mathrm{noise}}$ denote the bandwidth, signal power, and noise power of each channel, respectively. $I(\theta_j \to \theta_i)$ quantifies the system crosstalk from the $j$-th source to the $i$-th detection region due to the imperfection of the orthogonalization defined in Eq.~2.
-Ultimately, FASP replaces complex digital post-processing with passive, parallel analog computing, enabling super-resolution sensing with low power consumption.
+Ultimately, AE-DNN replaces complex digital post-processing with passive, parallel EM wave computing, enabling super-resolution sensing with low power consumption.